Teapane/jerbascript_art/README.md

 # jerbascript_art

-**Playing around with Jerbascript**
+**Playing around with Jerbascript** and some elixir too.

-# To open in Browser
+# To open JS in Browser
   ` open index.html`